wuyichao71/How_to_perform_MMPBSA/README.md

 mpirun -np 10 gmx_MMPBSA -O -i mmpbsa.in -cs gromacs.pdb -ct traj.xtc -ci index.ndx -cg 10 11 -cp gromacs.top -o FINAL_RESULTS_MMPBSA.dat -eo FINAL_RESULTS_MMPBSA.csv
 ```

 > Because I only provide a trajectory with 10 frames, the `-np` must smaller than the frame number.
+For a big system, be careful about the out of memory!

 To submit a job to the cell: